DrewMcArthur/ai-trust-testbed/README.md

 Data used for the AI will be located in `../data`, which allows read access to everyone (`774`).
 On gemini, this directory is `~amcarthu/summer-research-2017/data`.
 This will contain data from the forumlator website, as it was downloaded.
 A user can run `compile_data.py` (after configuring the compilation in `config.py`), which scrapes the data found in `../data` to generate a single (large) data file for use for a given AI, depending on the settings found in the config file.
 This file can be found at `data.csv` by default.

+This data will be compiled for one of three problems, each to by solved by their own AI (and therefore requiring different forms of the data).
+In the config file, these problems are referred to as `PREDICT_TIME_AI`, `PREDICT_BSF_AI`, and `PREDICT_WINNER_AI`.

+- `PREDICT_TIME_AI`:
+    - Input: Information on a horse for a specific race, as well as the race conditions
+    - Output: The horse's finishing time for that race

+- `PREDICT_BSF_AI`:
+    - Input: Information on a horse for a specific race, as well as the race conditions
+    - Output: The horse's Beyer Speed Figure for that race

+- `PREDICT_WINNER_AI`:
+    - Input: information on two horses for a specific race, as well as the race conditions
+    - Output: Indication which horse wins the race